About counselling

 People choose to have counselling or psychotherapy for a number of reasons:

 • Specific reasons, such as depression, anxiety, stress, eating disorders, anger management, relationship problems, addiction, work-related issues or for support to move on from the lasting effects of a traumatic experience.
-Traumas may be one-off incidents or cumulative events such as being abused as a child.
+Traumas may be one-off incidents or cumulative events you experienced as a child.

 • Feeling stuck with feelings of unhappiness about aspects of your upbringing; this may be related to the experience of a difficult relationship, emotional deprivations or as the result of complex dynamics within the family constellation.